 Periodontal (gum) infections can be quite painful.
 But more importantly, they can be signs of larger problems to come.
 If you are experiencing recurring swollen gums, go through the following steps to ensure your mouth is healthy.
 If you do this, you can alleviate the pain that comes with swollen gums.

-If you’re suffering from consistently swollen or bleeding gums, your dentist needs to immediately inspect them and prescribe the proper care and treatment.
+If you’re suffering from recurring swollen gums or bleeding gums, your dentist needs to immediately inspect them and prescribe the proper care and treatment.
 Swollen gums can be a precursor to something more serious (and more painful).
 They are also a hallmark sign of an acute periodontal abscess.
 Schedule an immediate appointment with your dental office to take charge of your gums’ health and wellness.

 Furthermore, if you do have an abscess, dental specialists can treat it.
 An abscess is an infected pus-filled sac that dentists can easily treat to release infection and alleviate the intense pain.
 With a little local anesthesia to numb the area and a small pierce to let the infection out, you can eliminate your pain in a few seconds.